mikaelapisani/google-trends/README.md

 - result folder: In case that the upload to dropbox fails, the results files will be at this directory.
 - tmp folder: In this folder the temporary files are downloaded to be processed.

-Each of those folder should contain 2 directories inside, 'daily' (for daily data) and 'monthly' (for monthly data).
+Each of those folders should contain 2 directories inside, 'daily' (for daily data) and 'monthly' (for monthly data).

 ```bash
 docker run -ti -v <data_dir>:/root/data -v <results_dir>:/root/results -v <tmp_dir>:/root/tmp gtrends-etl bash